I thought I’d share this really easy and trendy burlap pom pom cushion tutorial.

-Now I have been wanting to re-do this since last Christmas when I had my first attempt at cushion making.
-I have the tendency to ‘wing it’ a bit and jump in feet first without properly consulting tutorials or really knowing what I am doing – sometimes this works great but other times I end up with something I’m not completely happy with.
+I have the tendency to ‘wing it’ a bit and jump in feet first without properly consulting tutorials or really knowing what I am doing.

-Last year I just plopped a cushion on top of the material and roughly cut out the front and two back pieces, I then went on to just sewing it up without pinning or tacking.
 Whilst the result was a little amateurish (the seams were a bit wonky and the back gaped a little), once I had stencilled it with a deer head it did actually look pretty effective.

 But…..as I looked at it over the Christmas period I thought to myself yes not bad but I can do much better than this and I decided to have another go at it.
 This time taking a little more care and including white pom-poms to it to jazz it up a bit.

-It turned out great!
+I think it turned out great!

-Burlap Pom-Pom Cushion
+Burlap Pom-Pom Cushion Tutorial

-Materials Needed
+Materials Needed To Make Cushion

 1. Cut Out Pattern Pieces